-The Cascade Dam, located on the Thornapple River just southwest of Cascade Road, is owned by Cascade Charter Township and operated and maintained through a contractual relationship with STS Hydropower.
+The Cascade Dam, located on the Thornapple River just southwest of Cascade Road, is owned by Cascade Charter Township and operated and maintained through a contractual relationship with Eagle Creek.
 Because the dam actively produces hydroelectric power, the operation and maintenance of the Dam is regulated by the Federal Energy Regulatory Commission (FERC).
 The information provided to you on this website is being provided in accordance with FERC guidelines.

 Dam Drawdown - 2020

 Spring - April 9-12

 Living Below a Dam

 – The Cascade Dam is a federally regulated dam that has a high hazard classification.
 In order to comply with FERC regulations, Cascade Charter Township is required to have and actively maintain an emergency action plan (EAP).
 The EAP is a detailed guide on how to deal with dam related emergencies in the Township, and is updated and tested on an annual basis.
 The EAP has provisions in place to notify you of events that could affect the safety of you and your family.
 Among the provisions of the plan:

 - Direct Notification: There are several properties in the vicinity of the Cascade Dam that are contacted directly in the case of a dam break emergency.
 Contact to these residences is provided by text alerts from Kent County.
 If you are an identified property for direct contact, you will be notified each year during the testing of the EAP.